-In my last blog, we explored three core challenges that traditional Know Your Customer processes pose for financial institutions – namely the impact that it has on customer onboarding, customer experience, and the cost of operational compliance.
+In my last blog, we explored three core challenges that traditional KYC processes pose for financial institutions – namely the impact that it has on customer onboarding, customer experience, and the cost of operational compliance.

 In this blog, we look at the key components needed to digitalize the KYC process.

 KYC requires financial institutions to verify the identity of their customers and fully assess their suitability as a client so that they cannot be used for criminal activity.
 It is essential for the safety of financial markets and society at large.
 However, financial institutions are spending millions each year on KYC processes spanning initial compliance, refresh programs and remediation, and still manage to fall foul of the regulator on a regular basis.

 Data (mis)management is probably the biggest cause of onerous KYC processes.
 The inability to re-use customer data and documentation across business lines and jurisdictions (data laws permitting) or to automate the consumption of customer information really hampers financial institutions’ abilities to expedite compliance and onboarding.

 Financial institutions need to be technologically set up for compliance success.
 In our connected age, clients expect and demand a faster, more efficient account opening process that lets them re-use the information they’ve already submitted.